Robust distributed decision-making in swarm robotics

 - Smart infrastructure: Connected systems making collective decisions need fault tolerance

-The three-valued approach shows that sometimes adding complexity to individual agents (the third truth state) can actually produce more reliable collective behaviour.
+Adding a small amount of complexity to individual agents (the third truth state) produced more reliable collective behaviour in our experiments.

 Technical details